 Educational Requirements for Dietitians

 Dietitians must hold at least a bachelor's degree in dietetics, nutrition or another health science field.
-Some colleges and universities offer Bachelor of Science in Dietetics programs comprised of didactic curricula approved by the ADA.
+Some colleges and universities offer Bachelor of Science in Dietetics programs comprised of didactic curricula approved by ACEND.
 These 4-year degree programs provide classroom instruction in clinical dietetics and qualify students for entry into a supervised practicum or internship.
 Core courses may include human nutrition, experimental foods, medical nutrition therapy, food service organization and quantity food production.

 Dietitians wanting to advance may pursue a graduate degree, which might qualify them for research, public health or advanced clinical positions.
 Such programs may also be a viable option for a person who already holds a bachelor's degree in an unrelated field, but wishes to become a dietitian.
 Master of Science in Nutrition programs, for example, focus on research and clinical methods in nutrition and dietetics.
 Courses may include developmental nutrition, exercise physiology, metabolism, nutritional biochemistry and research methods.
 Students may also be required to complete a master's thesis.